-15.2 The nature of other income
+17.2 The nature of other income are as follows:

-Nature of services Significant payment term Timing of recognition or method used to recognise revenue Penalty income Not applicable Revenue is derived from Malaysia and recognised at a point in time.
-Recovery of investigation and proceeding costs Not applicable Revenue is derived from Malaysia and recognised at a point in time.
-Residual sum Not applicable Revenue is derived from Malaysia and recognised at a point in time.
+Nature of services Significant payment term Timing of recognition or method used to recognise income Penalty income Not applicable Income is derived from Malaysia and recognised at a point in time.
+Recovery of investigation and proceeding costs Not applicable Income is derived from Malaysia and recognised at a point in time.
+Residual sum Not applicable Income is derived from Malaysia and recognised at a point in time.
+Net fair value gain and loss on financial asset at FVTPL Not applicable Gain or loss from a change on fair value of financial asset